About this listing

 Our beautifully renovated casita offers an aesthetically appealing, relaxing place to call home base.
-Simple, open, airy and comfortable.
+Simple, open, airy & comfortable.
 You will find everything you need for a comfortable stay.
-We are pleased to offer such a stunning rental home.
+De-cluttered & simplified to clear your mind & re-charge

 Casa Libelula (Dragonfly) is newly renovated!!
 Our beautiful casita is newly remodeled and is stunning.
 It features two private patios, one in front and one in back.
 So even though the house is a small one bedroom/one bath the additional outdoor space makes it feel spacious and relaxing.
 The casa makes an excellent home base to explore cenotes, cenote parks, the beaches all along the coast, Mayan ruins, Xcaret, Xel Ha, the choices are endless.
 The casita is 5 minutes drive (4km) to the beautiful beaches of Tulum or the Mayan Ruins.
 We purposely have NO T.V.
 We do have a blue tooth enabled wireless speaker.
 Enjoy either of the private patios in the front or back of the house and relax after a long day spent at the most beautiful beaches in the world.
 The kitchen is up to U.S. standards and comes with everything you need to prepare meals in, including decent sized refrigerator, gas oven and cook top, microwave and even a blender for those tropical drinks you crave.
 The windows and patio door are screened with pet proof screens so you can enjoy the breeze without the pests.
 Our neighbor does have cats and they do come into the yard.
 If you have allergies you need to bring your medications just in case.
 We don't allow them into the house.